-Note: You are currently viewing documentation for Moodle 2.0.
-Up-to-date documentation for the latest stable version is available here: Uniquelogin authentication.
+Note: You are currently viewing documentation for Moodle 3.1.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Uniquelogin authentication.

 This document describes how to set up Uniquelogin Authentication in Moodle.